minhhoang270695/IC_Addons/IC_Addons/IC_PotionSustain_Extra/README.md

 *Note: Speeds below include the Modron node as well as Hew Maan's feat and the Potent Potions blessing.*

+### Allow Increasing Sustain Bracket

+This is a checkbox that will allow the script to temporarily increase your sustain bracket if the amount of potions for higher brackets exceeds a higher threshold.
+The minimum for this threshold is three times your Automation Maximum Threshold.

 #### Mediums + Others.

-z1175 (or z885 with Gem Hunter) can permanently sustain medium potions - if the script can buy Silvers occasionally to sustain smalls.
+z1185 (or z895 with Gem Hunter) can permanently sustain medium potions - if the script can buy Silvers occasionally to sustain smalls.
 (Which is why Sustain Smalls is not optional.)

 | Alternatives | Uptime | Speed<br>No Shandie | Speed<br>Shandie |
 |---|--:|--:|--:|